GOYENS Florentin

 Most of my research is related to continuous nonconvex optimization.
 I am particularly interested in optimization problems with constraints, such as smooth manifolds; and second-order methods.
 I consider applications in numerical analysis and machine learning.

-Padmanabha Anantha
+PADMANABHA Anantha

 anantha.5491 [at] gmail.com